The Ups and Downs of Flying with Wizz Air.

 Wizz Air Discount Club

-One of the defining points that makes Wizz a great options for us is the Discount Club they offer.
+One of the defining points that makes Wizz a great option for us is the Discount Club they offer.
 Basically, you get rewarded with cheaper fares for signing up, paying the initial fee, and travelling with Wizz frequently.
 Sign up was a few Euro (like 25) but turns out paying that fee makes flights at least 10 euro cheaper per flight, per person.
 This even applies to the person “in the club” AND their guest passenger.
 Pretty quickly – you can see how after 2 flights for two people this fee pays for itself – and then some.

 Another option that we like is the option to reserve that cheaper second ticket for an anonymous person.
 This means you can book two tickets at the reduced Club rate but not have a second passenger name when you book.
 For a small fee, you can then change/update the name later – so it’s a good option for a frequent traveller who city hops with different friends, family, co-workers, etc.